luigitimeisreal/norganize/README.md

 # norganize
-Script that changes file extension to a directory.
-Perfect for jokes.
+Script that changes file extensions of the files inside its directory.
-Usage:

-`python3 main.py {DIRECTORY NAME}`